-Tightly structured wine but with a supple mid palate and a fine, zingy acid finish.
-A really pleasing result from a difficult vintage.
+Tightly structured wine but with a generous, supple mid palate and a fine, crisp finish.

-AromaLifted aroma of pear, gooseberry and hints of tropical fruits Fresh and complex.
-Nothing rank or overbearing.
+AromaLifted aroma of pear, gooseberry and kiwi fruit Fresh and lively.

 ColourPale straw with a light green tinge

-PalateFresh fruit with a lively juicy zest on the palate and a lingering crisp acid edge to the finish.
-Lively and delicate.
+PalateFruity with a juicy zest on the palate and a lingering crisp acid edge.

 RegionLenswood, Adelaide Hills